Develop strong communication skills and nurture relationships.

 No detail is too small to pay attention to.
 Your clients rely on you to protect and improve their reputation, and in the age of social media and instant news, one tiny mistake can spread like wildfire within an hour.
 It’s crucial that you take the time to plan each communication with the media carefully, and review it thoroughly before sending it off — it will be worth it when your client gets that positive press coverage they’re looking for.

 Develop confidence when speaking in front of an audience.

-As a public relations professional, being able to work a room is a must!
-Get comfortable with public speaking, whether it’s in front of one executive or a crowd of media.
-You won’t be able to do this job unless you know how to convey a brand message or a story to an audience.
+If you’re looking to break into public relations, being able to hold your own in a room full of people is key!
+Get comfortable with speaking in front of groups, whether it’s one executive or a hundred members of the media.
+You won’t be successful at this job unless you can convey a brand message or story convincingly to an audience.

-The world of public relations isn’t the place for the faint of heart.
-Being in public relations, it’s inevitable that you will get shot down quite often, but to be successful, you have to be able to withstand that criticism and persevere through the times you will find yourself at the negative end of a meeting, pitch or campaign feedback.
-Developing a thick skin will help you recover from those misfortunes and come back even stronger for yourself personally, as well as for the client you are representing.
+Public relations isn’t for the faint of heart.
+You will get shot down quite often, but to be successful, you have to be able to withstand that criticism and persevere through the times when you find yourself at the negative end of a meeting, pitch or campaign feedback.
+Developing a thick skin will help you recover from those misfortunes and come back even stronger for yourself personally as well as for the client you are representing.

 Remain calm and wait patiently.

 Oftentimes in public relations, results aren’t instantaneous.
 For example, you might not see immediate results from a PR campaign or hear back from publications promptly after pitching them.
 In these situations, it’s important to have patience.

 You can improve every day.
 The public relations industry is always developing, so there are continuously new things to network about and people to meet.
 While building your career in public relations, act like a sponge and absorb as much information as possible.
 Even when you have become an experienced professional relied on by others in the field, remember that there is still plenty left to learn—nobody knows it all.